 Improving Communication with Technology – This class utilizes augmentative communication devices to provide non-verbal children ways to communicate their wants and needs as well as giving them appropriate ways to play with toys.
 Strategies and techniques are also implemented to improve verbal communication and receptive language.
 Socialization is also encouraged through the use of augmentative communication devices and through play-based therapy.

-Social Skills Challenge – Speech-language pathologists and occupational therapists will guide the children ages 11-14 as they practice communicating with peers.
+Social Skills Challenge – Speech-language pathologists and occupational therapists will guide the children as they practice communicating with peers.
 The specific areas addressed will vary according to the needs of the children in each group and may include initiating and participating in conversation, maintaining appropriate eye contact, asking and responding to questions, and turn-taking.
 Children will practice the social skills while participating in a variety of activities including role playing, outdoor games, board games, crafts, and conversation.

 Life Enrichment – Children will practice every day self-help skills with peers.
 A speech-language pathologist and occupational therapist will guide the children through activities such as going to a restaurant, grocery shopping, writing checks, making change, and doing laundry.
 The main objective is to improve daily living skills while also helping children to make friends and to interact more appropriately with others.